 No One Cares What I Think

-Not long ago, I had the privilege of sitting on an ordination council for one of our graduates.
+Some time ago, I had the privilege of sitting on an ordination council for one of our graduates.
 The young man did an outstanding job of articulating his doctrinal position and answering our questions with scriptural principle and precept.
 After several hours of questioning and some brief discussion by the council we brought him back in to let him know that we were honored to ordain him into the ministry.

 As we each gave some closing comments to him, one of the older pastors spoke last.
 He said, “You have done an excellent job today.
 You have prefaced often your beliefs with ‘I think’ or ‘I believe.’
 And I’m glad you think biblically and believe correctly, but I want you to go home tonight and look in the mirror and practice saying: ‘The Bible says; the Bible says; the Bible says.’
 Say it over and over until it is always your first response.”